-Describe how the LEA ensures ongoing and Webster County Schools has an annual In-Put Meeting, Federal Programs continuous coordination of services, Meeting, sends home stakeholder surveys, invites parents to attend parent supports, agency/community partnerships, involvement meetings (calendar of events sent home), and through website and transition services for children served and newspaper articles solicits input in the form of suggestions, revisions, across its federal programs (Title I, Part A; comments, and concerns.
-All stakeholders are invited through multiple modes Title I, Part A Children in Foster Care; Title to attend meetings and to complete surveys.
-Our website, newsletters and I, Part A Family School Partnerships; Title I, other communications list administration, teacher, Federal Programs Director Part C; Title II, Part A; Title III, Part A; Title and counselor contact information.
-The teachers of the Webster County IV, Part A; Title IV, Part B).
-System fill out surveys as to the professional development they feel is needed the most.
+Webster County Schools has an annual In-Put Meeting, Federal Programs Meeting, sends home stakeholder surveys, invites parents to attend parent involvement meetings (calendar of events sent home), and through website and newspaper articles solicits input in the form of suggestions, revisions, comments, and concerns.
+All stakeholders are invited through multiple modes to attend meetings and to complete surveys.
+Our website, newsletters and other communications list administration, teacher, Federal Programs Director and counselor contact information.
+The teachers of the Webster County System fill out surveys as to the professional development they feel is needed the most.
 The leadership team analyzes the survey and data from evaluations and assessments and makes decisions on professional development needed.
-These professional development activities funded by Title II-A are done during a Pre-Pre planning 2 day session, pre- planning, and throughout the school year with RESA and DOE personnel as well as book studies and other resources The professional development revolves around the improvement plan statement improving CCRPI scores.
-The school has planned professional development to include data analysis and differentiated instruction and usesTitle IV-A and Title V to purchaseresources to help students and teachers use differentiated instruction in the classroom.
-Title 1-A funds are used to fund a teacher for reduced class size, as well as supply resources needed for students.
+These professional development activities funded by Title II-A are done during a Pre-Pre planning 2 day session, pre- planning, and throughout the school year with RESA and DOE personnel as well as book studies and other resources. .
+The professional development revolves around the improvement plan statement improving CCRPI scores.
+The school has planned professional development to include data analysis and differentiated instruction and usesTitle IV-A to purchaseresources to help students and teachers use differentiated instruction in the classroom.
+Title 1-A funds are used to fund two teachers for reduced class size, as well as supply resources needed for students.